Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving Invisible Particles: Mathematical Description

-With the general expression of $\vec{p}_{\tau_1}$ and the knowledge of the distribution function $f(\varphi) = \text{const.}$ we can sample $\vec{p}_{\tau_1}$.
+With the general expression of $\vec{p}_{\tau_1}$ and the knowledge of the distribution function $f(\varphi) = \text{const.}$, we can sample $\vec{p}_{\tau_1}$.
 We obtain a statistic of size $N$ for each event, being $[^{1}p^{\mu}_{\tau_1}, ..., ^{n}p^{\mu}_{\tau_1}]$.
-By sampling the tag momentum with $f(\varphi)$ we obtain a statistic independent of $\varphi$, so the statistic is only dependent on the momentum of $V_{\text{eff}}^1$.
+By sampling the tag momentum with $f(\varphi)$, we obtain a statistic independent of $\varphi$, so the statistic is only dependent on the momentum of $V_{\text{eff}}^1$.

-As discussed in our example, we can use the calculated statistic of the $\tau_1$-momenta to determine a momentum statistic of the $\tau_2$-daughters in the rest-frame of their mother particle.
-The resulting distribution function of the rest-frame momentum $p^{\star}(\varphi)$ cannot be inverted, as a closed form is not known to the authors.
-In principle, we expect that the limiting distribution can be described analytically, which could be part of future studies of the GKK method.
-For the rest of this work we consider purely numeric approaches.
+We can use the $\tau_1$-momentum statistic to determine the $\tau_2$-daughters' momentum statistics in the $\tau_2$ rest-frame, as discussed before.
+The resulting distribution function of the rest-frame momentum $p^{\star}(\varphi)$ cannot be analytically inverted, as a closed-form is not known to the authors.
+In principle, we expect an analytical description of the limiting distribution, which could be part of future studies of the GKK method.
+For the rest of this work, we consider purely numeric approaches.